w3f/Grants-Program/applications/new-order.md

 ### Problem Addressed

-After developing dex with [Standard](www.github.com/digitalnativeinc/standard-evm) in Polkadot ecosystem, I found out it will never going to work like osmosis because **We can't provide matching liqudity between projects**.
+After developing dex with [Standard](www.github.com/digitalnativeinc/standard-evm) in Polkadot ecosystem, There is a huge blocker on providing liqudity between polkadot ecosystem assets; **XYK pool economically does not make sense to be made from bottom-up**.
   0. Just to explain DEX in this document, It is an automated market maker between asset x and y keeping its equation x * y = k(k as the variable determining the price between asset on each trade).
 I see some grant editors are new to this field, so I leave this video link [https://www.youtube.com/watch?v=Af3NxB7r-Ws](https://www.youtube.com/watch?v=Af3NxB7r-Ws) to understand the concept.
+Many people forget that to make an xyk pool it requires a centralized power-play setting up initial price, and this is something that this grant focuses.
-  1. I heard Osmosis were actually the team who got kicked out from Jae Kwon, Cosmos founder saying that they are all shit.
-I do not know if this is true or not, but it is ironic they actually built something better than his recent project.
-Anyways, I believe they took many ATOMS from the company for the liqudity?
-(Source: Cosmos frens)
+  1. XYK pool relies on the fact that price K can be made from each pair liquidity providers.
+To choose the price, the liquidity provider with more dominant or liquid asset in an ecosystem take the advantage.
+Let's say there is a pair between `$USDC` and some new parachain project token `$NEW` or `$DOT` and `$NEW`.
+It is obvious that `$DOT` and `$USDC` liquidity provider take advantage of the `$NEW` token.
-  2. The team is not Osmosis, and parachain projects are acually like families with knives behind the back trying to stab each other to take limited slots.
-After all, they are all businesmen, so there is no beautiful or "decentralized" situation where they just easily set prices on each other and make initial pair in DEX.
-Competitions are neccessary for better projects to kick in to the ecosystem, but no wonder why nobody wants to sit in the table.
-In fact, we do not have liquid tokens(e.g. ATOM) to get enough matching liquidity between parachain project tokens on making a dex pair.
+  2. `$NEW` token has two choices; to fight back by buying `$DOT` or `$USDC`, but they are fighting with the liquidity provider in the first place.
+The other is not to list at all, then this may lead to negotiation on finding the right price on initial pair creation.
   3. While parachain projects are finding the "right" price, pair is not made, and an end user can't even trade assets in polkadot ecosystem, so they will quit using this.

-Hence, orderbook dex is needed for the "actual" polkadot user to trade the asset in polkadot ecosystem and take ownership of the market across this multichain ecosystem.
+Hence, orderbook dex is not only needed for the "actual" polkadot user to trade the asset in polkadot ecosystem and take ownership of the market across this multichain ecosystem but also building market from bottom-up organically.

 ## Team :busts_in_silhouette: